soumyajiitdas/soumyajiitdas/README.md

 ## ⭕ @CuriousL◌◌p🐜

-I'm a Computer Science and Engineering student, currently pursuing my Bachelor of Technology from Murshidabad College of Engineering and Technology, Berhampore (W.B.).
-I am from West Bengal — where the rice is hot and the code is hotter.
-My journey into the world of development started with curiosity and caffeine.
-Now?
-I turn ideas into Python scripts and bugs into GitHub commits.
+I'm a Computer Science and Engineering undergrad from Murshidabad College of Engineering and Technology, Berhampore (W.B.), passionate about writing clean code and solving real-world problems.

+My journey started with Python scripts fueled by curiosity and caffeine, and now spans full-stack development, AI experiments, and late-night GitHub sessions.

+From West Bengal — Where chai brews ideas and code compiles dreams — I’m learning by doing, committing often, and constantly improving.

+Always up for collaboration, innovation, and a good debugging challenge.

 > **Motto:** “ Break things.
-Learn fast.
-Automate harder. ”
+Understand deeper.
+Build stronger ”

 ## 🎮 Projects I’m Proud Of